It Hurts So Good: Jimmy Somerville version

 Former Bronski Beat lead singer Jimmy Somerville covered the song in 1995, titled on single as "Hurt So Good", while "Hurts So Good" on the respective album, Dare to Love (1995).
-It was produced by Stephen Hague and released by London Records, peaking at #15 on the UK Singles Chart.
+It was produced by Stephen Hague and released by London Recordings, peaking at #15 on the UK Singles Chart.
 An accompanying video was directed by Russell Young and produced by Nick Verden for Atlas Films.

 Critical reception

 Pan-European magazine Music & Media wrote, "Somerville = Summer In The City.
 The heat-proof current single, pop reggae tune 'Hurts So Good' will escort all citizens on their way to and from the beach."